geardaddie/retail-poc/readme.md

 To install MongoDB I recommend using [HomeBrew](http://brew.sh).
 Please follow the instructions at [MongoDB.org](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)

-To run the application, from the Project Root directory:
+## Running the Service

+From the project root

 1. Install the dependencies
 ```npm install```